womanonrails/womanonrails.com/_i18n/en/_posts/2019-06-12-ruby-pattern-matching.md

   ^
 ```

-I don't say that Ruby is worst then Elixir.
-I show you this to explain how big challenge was to put pattern matching in Ruby.
+I don't say that Ruby is worse then Elixir.
+I'm showing you this to explain how big of a challenge was to put pattern matching in Ruby.
 I want you to be forgiving if something is not working like you would like to.
-There is still work to do, questions to answer and decision to take.
+There is still work to do, questions to answer and decisions to take.
 Be patient and celebrate with me this first step of pattern matching in Ruby.

 ## Pattern matching in Ruby - basics